 - 21 pedestrians

 - 91 occupants of other vehicles

 Fatal Texas accidents involving school buses can result in complicated liability claims because the insurance companies for the driver, the bus company and even the school district may get involved.
-Our skilled Dallas bus accident attorneys at the Law Offices of W.T.
-Johnson can help you understand your legal rights and options in such cases.
+Our skilled Dallas bus accident lawyers at Crowe Arnold & Majors, LLP can help you understand your legal rights and options in such cases.
 Contact us today and set-up your free consultation.